CASP-Systems-BU/Gadget/README.md

 If you wish to compile Gadget, try it out on your system.
 You can follow the following steps:

 1. Install dependencies.
-We have provided a script to install all the dependency libraries and the 4 KV stores we used in the paper(RocksDB, Lethe, FASTER, BerkeleyDB).
+We have provided a script to install all the dependency libraries and the 4 KV stores we used in the paper(RocksDB, Lethe, FASTER, BerkeleyDB) to `./` directory.
 But for Lethe and BerkeleyDB, users will need to manually download their archive file.
 ```
 sudo ./install.sh
 ```